 - the last date a student attended class or submitted coursework is verified by an employee at DU who has knowledge of a student's class attendance, or...

-- there is an emergency situation and there is third party documentation that verifies a student has not attended class.
+- there is an emergency situation and there is third-party documentation that verifies a student has not attended class.

 DU does not accept a student's self-reported last date of attendance.
-It is the responsibility of the student to provide documentation of a last date of attendance through the tuition appeal process or medical leave of absence approval.
+It is the responsibility of the student to provide documentation of the last date of attendance through the tuition appeal process or medical leave of absence approval.

 The following Registrar policies are pertinent to determining if a student has attended and earned all Title IV aid beyond the 60 percent point of the term:

 - Any student who withdraws after the 6th week of the term must have an instructor's signature to withdraw.

 - A student may not receive a grade of incomplete unless they have attended at least 60 percent of the term.

 Regulations require schools to perform calculations within 30 days and return funds within 45 days from the date the school determines a student's complete withdrawal.